If your baby has ever encountered diaper leaks, then you know how FRUSTRATING it can be for both you and your baby!

 If you want a fresh diaper all night long, then you might want to swap out your regular diapers and switch diaper brands.

 You can also try cloth diapers.
 These are eco-friendly and re-usable throughout their baby years!

 10. Potty Newbie

-If you think there is nothing wrong with your overnight diaper, then it could probably be your baby!
+If you think there is nothing wrong with your nighttime diaper, then it could probably be your baby!